Illumina/strelka/README.md

 ### Prerequisites

 Starka has been built and tested on linux systems only.
-It is currently maintained for Centos5,6 and Ubuntu 12.04.
+It is currently maintained for CentOS 5,6 and Ubuntu 12.04,14.04 (with gcc updated to meet the minimum version where required).

 #### Compilation prerequisites: